• Skip to main content

 They’ll appreciate how quickly you got to the point and will now scan the rest of your content to check out the details as you fully and thoroughly explain that answer.

-Additionally, if you’re lucky, Google may even decide to use this highlighted answer in their snippet at the top of the SERPs.
-Create a nice bold h2 heading with the keyword in it and follow it with the highlighted answer to better your chances!
+If you’re lucky Google may use this highlighted answer in their snippet at the top of the SERPs.
+Create an h2 heading with the keyword in it followed immediately by the highlighted answer to better your chances!

 There are plenty of quality table of contents plugins out there.
 Find the one that best suits your needs and use it in every post.